mariodavid/mariodavid.github.io/_drafts/cd-environment-with-gitlab-and-rancher-part-1-overview-and-installing-gitlab.md

 A repository where your application source code is crucial and it is a must have for almost 30 years in the software industry.
 One example of a VCS (version control system) is [Git](https://git-scm.com/) and since it has become so dominant in the last years, we will focus on that.

-As i already said, a lot of online hosted git respository options are available.
+As I already said, a lot of online hosted git respository options are available.
 However, we will take a look at an open source, self-hosted version of it called: [Gitlab](https://www.gitlab.com/).
 Although Gitlab offers online hosting, it is  possible (and common) to self-host the software - and this is what we will do.

 Gitlab consists of different parts: a web application, the actual storage of the source code, a relational database for the web application etc.